Articles of Incorporation Virginia NonStock Corporation

 The articles document that’s available from Virginia officials has minimal information to establish a non profit organization in Virginia.
 After finishing the paperwork, you must mail it into state officials.
 You cannot submit the documentation in digital form.

 To get federal tax exempt status, you need to submit Form 1023 to the IRS.
 This is called the Application for Recognition of Exemption for nonprofits under the IRS code.
 This is a detailed and long form that is designed to get information about your organization, such as:

 Smaller nonprofits could also be eligible to submit Form 1023-EZ, which is a simple and shorter application that can be filed online.
 However, only smaller organizations with annual gross receipts of less than $50,000 and total assets of $250,000 could file such a document.
 You can also refer to the IRS website to find out the necessary filing requirements that would be applicable to your situation.

 If you need more information on articles of incorporation Virginia non stock corporation, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.